-Summary: Navtabs provide a tab-based navagation directly in your content, allowing users to click from tab to tab to see different panels of content.
-Navtabs are especially helpful for showing code samples for different programming languages.
-The only downside to using navtabs is that you must use HTML instead of Markdown.
+Summary: Navtabs provide a tabbable navagation directly in your content.
+Navtabs are helpful for showing code samples for different programming languages.

 Common uses

 Navtabs are particularly useful for scenarios where you want to show a variety of options, such as code samples for Java, .NET, or PHP, on the same page.